abkonsta/cc-vim-config/README.md

 If you are using rvm, you will be able to generate ctags for your ruby/rails project (and the current rvm gemset!) using <leader>rt, which is ',rt'.

+# ctags key mapping

+    Command-]  -  go to definition
-I mapped Command-] to "go to definition" and Command-[ to "next tag" for convenience.
-Use Ctrl-T to go back up the tag stack.
+    Command-[  -  go to "next tag"
+    Ctrl-T     -  go back up the tag stack

 For more information, use ':help tagsrch'.
-If you are curious about the customized keyboard shortcuts, look in ~/.vim/init/keybindings.vim.
+All the keybindings should be defined in ~/.vim/init/keybindings.vim.

+# crash course on macvim key bindings

+    Command-Shift-N    -  fuzzy search by file name :vs or ,v          -  split screen vertically
+    :sp                -  split screen horizontally
+    :A                 -  toggle between the model and its rspec Control-W + arrows -  move buffer focus in the direction of the arrow ,b                 -  list previously opened files in all buffers
+    \                  -  view the list of files in project (NerdTree)

-# Note to iTerm/vim users
+# Note to iTerm users

 For terminal mode vim, use railscasts-iterm color scheme and set your default iTerm profile to have dark background color.
 You can use the shell script